 When you visit our office for a TMJ diagnosis, you'll receive the full attention of Dr. Greenhalgh while taking advantage of the advanced technology at our disposal.
 Diagnosing TMJ is largely about discovering the evidence of strain and irritation on your temporomandibular joint.

-That strain and irritation are always the causes of TMJ, but treating the condition is all about diagnosing the specific causes of the strain.
+Though strain and irritation are always the causes of TMJ, treating the condition is all about diagnosing the specific causes of the strain.
 Those causes can include:

 - Teeth grinding

 - Poor posture

 When it comes to TMJ, "cause" is not an academic issue.
 It's meaningless to determine that you have TMJ if that diagnosis is not paired with a clear understanding of how the problem developed in the first place.
 A structural misalignment will persist even if clenching and grinding are addressed, for example.

 We can determine the cause of your TMJ through the use of advanced technology.
 Imaging technology, such as CAT scans, allows us to take crystal clear pictures of your jaw and teeth, providing us with a complete portrait of your bite and jaw alignment.

 If the problem is structural, we can then use advanced software to find a bite position that is relaxed and natural.